Tipeii/Keki-Treats/local-shop-showcase-main/README.md

 1. Simply double-click on `index.html` to open in your browser
 2. Navigate between pages using the navigation menu

-### GitHub Pages
-1. Push the project to a GitHub repository
-2. Go to Settings > Pages
-3. Select the main branch as the source
-4. Your site will be available at `https://yourusername.github.io/repository-name`

 ## Project Structure